Gigabite1277/Turbo-Grafx-Archive/README.md

   * To build a web application that informs the users of Turbo Grafx (Europe UK version) console from the late 1980s.
   * To list helpful information and answer questions the users have regarding regional compatibility issues.
-  * Advise users on what games available for this console version.
+  * Advise users on what games are available for this console version.

 ## User Goals